microsoft/react-native-devblog/blogposts/2024-07-18-running-rnw-from-a-mac.md

 In this blog post, I'm going to walk through a few options for how to develop React Native for Windows applications from your MacBook computer because owning a Windows device is not a requirement to build and ship Windows experiences.

-To do this, we'll leverage virtual machine software.
-There are several options you have as a developer to spin-up a Windows VM from a Mac computer including Parallels, VirtualBox, VMWare, and Microsoft Dev Box to name a few.
+To get started building Windows experiences from a non-Windows device, you can leverage virtual machine software.
+There are several options you have as a developer to spin-up a Windows VM from a Mac computer including [Parallels](https://www.parallels.com/), [VirtualBox](https://www.virtualbox.org/), [VMWare](https://www.vmware.com/), and [Microsoft Dev Box](https://azure.microsoft.com/products/dev-box/) to name a few.
 In this post, I'll walk through my experience using Parallels and Microsoft Dev Box to build React Native for Windows applications from a MacBook.

 ## Creating a Windows VM using Parallels

-The first Windows VM option I tried was [Parallels](https://www.parallels.com/).
+One option to create VMs on macOS is [Parallels](https://www.parallels.com/).
 Parallels is a software which can be locally installed on a developer's MacOS machine to be used to create virtual machines of a variety of operating systems.

-After signing up for the [Parallels free trial](https://www.parallels.com/products/desktop/trial/), I was given a download of the Parallels Desktop software and installation instructions.
-After Parallels Desktop was installed and running, the software prompted me to install Windows 11.
-From there, I was able to run a Windows VM.
+After signing up for the [Parallels free trial](https://www.parallels.com/products/desktop/trial/), you will be given a download of the Parallels Desktop software and installation instructions.
+After Parallels Desktop was installed and running, the software will prompt you to install Windows 11.
+From there, your Windows VM is ready to be run.

 With my virtual machine running, I was able to use the VM as if I was on a Windows computer.
 From here, I could follow the ["System Requirements"](https://microsoft.github.io/react-native-windows/docs/rnw-dependencies) and ["Getting Started"](https://microsoft.github.io/react-native-windows/docs/getting-started) documentation for React Native for Windows.
 Parallels had access to my local files, so I did not need to redownload any source code to get started developing.
 When I was finished with my development session, I was able to close the virtual machine and the machine's state was saved for next time.